kennysmithed/oels2020/oels_practical_wk6.md

 observation_trials_1_repeated = jsPsych.randomization.repeat([observation_trial_1], 3)
 observation_trials_2_repeated = jsPsych.randomization.repeat([observation_trial_2], 2)
 ```
 Note that we give `jsPsych.randomization.repeat` a list of trials (so in our case, just one trial enclosed in square brackets) and tell it how many repetitions we want of those trials.
+[The documentation for that repeat function is here](https://www.jspsych.org/core_library/jspsych-randomization/) if you are curious.

-Finally we then need to stick these together into a flat trial list for our observation phase, then shuffle the order of trials so we don't see all the buvs then all the cals in sequence.
+Finally we then need to stick these 5 observation trials together into a flat trial list for our observation phase, then shuffle the order of trials so we don't see all the buvs in a row then all the cals in a row.
 First we need to stick our two separate trial lists together.
 You might thing we could just do this like this:

 ```js
 observation_trials_oopsie = [observation_trials_1_repeated,observation_trials_2_repeated]